 I got it.
 It’s a 10c.
 I convince myself that I’m doing a good job of appearing fearless.

 Alright.
 Have fun.
 I got you.
 He squeezes the carabiner with his hand and its gate doesn’t open.
 Locked and loaded, he says.

-This climb marked the first step on my ongoing quest of understanding why everyone hates climbing in Joshua Tree.
+This climb marked the first step in my ongoing quest to understand why everyone hates climbing in Joshua Tree.

 And this is me: